radiofrance/rf-liquidsoap/README.md

 ### Sending audio to the streaming server with SRT

+To send audio to the SRT source, you can use [srt-live-transmit](https://github.com/Haivision/srt/blob/master/docs/apps/srt-live-transmit.md) or `ffmpeg` compiled with [SRT](https://github.com/Haivision/srt) support (Debian Bullseye `ffmpeg` or https://johnvansickle.com/ffmpeg/ for example).

 We provide examples in the containers prefixed with `source-`.

-To send audio to the SRT source, you can use [srt-live-transmit](https://github.com/Haivision/srt/blob/master/docs/apps/srt-live-transmit.md) or `ffmpeg` compiled with [SRT](https://github.com/Haivision/srt) support (Debian Bullseye `ffmpeg` or https://johnvansickle.com/ffmpeg/ for example).

-You don't have to use a container:
+By default, they will start with `make start` but you can replace them by something more suitable for your needs.

+You can also feed the SRT sources manually:

 ```bash
 # static file